-Each year, students have the opportunity to attend the Day at the Capitol; an advocacy and education day sponsored by NASW.
+Each year, students have the opportunity to attend the Day at the Capitol, an advocacy and education day sponsored by NASW Minnesota Chapter.

-Social Work Seniors participate in a Retreat on Vocation each Spring, planned by social work faculty and CEL staff, with funding from the Kimer Endowment.
+Social work seniors participate in a Senior Reflection Retreat each Spring, planned by social work faculty, with funding from the Kimer Endowment.

 Where Graduates are Working and Studying